Skip to main content

 NOTE: For users with no Cloud Pro Intro subscription, Saving MIDI Cue locally is the only option.

-MIDI Mapping Edit Mode
+MIDI & Keyboard Mapping Edit Mode

-Map your MIDI Controller to Playback
+Mapping a MIDI Controller to Playback

 • Tap on any MIDI Mappable Playback action to select it